-Other gains, net for the Current Quarter were \$1.4 million compared to other losses, net of \$1.1 million for the Prior Quarter.
-Other (gains) and losses, net include gains and losses on the disposal of assets, as well as impairments related to long-lived assets.
+Other losses were immaterial in the Current Quarter compared to other gains of \$1.4 million for the Prior Quarter.
+Other (gains) and losses, net include gains and losses on the disposal of assets, as well as impairments, if any, related to long-lived assets.